SirBob01/SirBob01/README.md

 ## Hello, there! 👋

-I'm Keith, a 19 year old software developer working in a variety of fields.
+I'm Keith, a software developer working in a variety of fields.
 My interests range from simple web app development to machine learning and game engine design.

 Basically, anything cool that piques my curiosity... 🤔